Saudi to enforce round-the-clock virus curfew at Eid | The Asian Age Online, Bangladesh

 Most parts of the kingdom were put under full lockdown following the outbreak, but last month the government relaxed the curfew between the hours of 9am and 5pm.

-Malls and retailers have been allowed to reopen, except in major hotspots including the holy city of Makkah – where confirmed cases have soared, despite a stringent lockdown.
+Malls and retailers have been allowed to reopen, except in major hotspots including the holy city of Mecca — where confirmed cases have soared, despite a stringent lockdown.

 The health ministry said Tuesday the number of COVID-19 deaths had risen to 264 and confirmed infections to 42,925, while 15,257 people have recovered.